lmcai/PhyloHerb/README.md

 ```
 git clone https://github.com/lmcai/PhyloHerb.git
 ```
-Or download and decompress the source package:
+Or from the source package:
 ```
 wget
 ```